Most mornings I exercise on a path near my home and practice how to persevere when you feel like giving up.

 Stephen, along with 6 others, was chosen because he was a man of strong faith and full of the Holy Spirit.
 His call to leadership began at a young age and he enthusiastically pursued the call to spread the good news of Christ and serve others.

-Stephen learned how to persevere despite the persecution he faced which led to his death.
-As he was being stoned because of false allegations, he demonstrated Jesus’ message to love and forgive others.
+Stephen learned how to persevere in faith despite the persecution he faced which led to his death.
+As he was being stoned because of false allegations, he embodied Jesus’ message to love and forgive others.
 He was the first of many Christian martyrs.

 “As they stoned him, Stephen prayed, “Lord Jesus, receive my spirit.”
 He fell to his knees, shouting, “Lord, don’t charge them with this sin!”
 And with that, he died.”

 There are many Bible verses about perseverance.
-Here are 5 verses that teach me to how to persevere:
+Here are 5 verses we can read that can teach us how do you persevere in faith:

 1. Joshua 1:9 NLT